CanIPhish/Phishious/README.md

 What is Phishious?
 =======

-[Phishious](https://caniphish.com/Phishious/Walkthrough) is an open-source Secure Email Gateway (SEG) evaluation toolkit designed for red-teamers.
+[Phishious](https://caniphish.com/Phishious/Walkthrough) is an open-source Secure Email Gateway (SEG) evaluation toolkit designed for red-teamers developed by the team at https://caniphish.com.
 It provides the ability to see how various Secure Email Gateway technologies behave when presented with phishing material.

 ### 📬 Secure Email Gateways Supported
 ![image](https://user-images.githubusercontent.com/5109530/124600797-74c7f480-deaa-11eb-859d-a1126dce732f.png)